 We did both a pedestrian and shovel test survey, followed by a 1×1 meter test unit.
 During the pedestrian survey, one continuous erosional surface was located.
 It appears that this erosional surface, created by the spring flood, was the origin point for most of the artifacts located during the survey.
 We then completed 20 shovel test excavations on the north side of the river from the Administration building to the Library.
 Through these shovel tests, we uncovered evidence of the railroad that ran through the area to a powerplant that used to be located where the Adminstration building stands today.
 We also found a high concentration of trash debris in one area, sparking our interest!
 We opened up a 1 x 1 meter excavation unit to get a better understanding of this deposit.

 Within the unit we found many different types artifacts, including various kinds of glass and ceramic fragments; building debris including bricks, nails, and wire; and some more unusual artifacts including a door keyhole and a kerosene lamp fixture.
 You will be able to learn more in the upcoming field report that will be published this semester.

 This summer, Campus Archaeology again hosted a program for Grandparents University!
-We tried out our new archaeology site box kits that we developed for the Livonia Middle School (link) in January. (photos) The main activity went very smoothly and we received very positive feedback on both the grandparents and grandchildren’s experience!
+We tried out our new archaeology site box kits that we developed for the Livonia Middle School in January.
+The main activity went very smoothly and we received very positive feedback on both the grandparents and grandchildren’s experience!
 In addition to the site boxes we also had the grandchildren and grandparents fill out memory cards and pin them to an oversized map of campus to learn more about their memories related to space (image).
 It was a lot of fun to talk to the families and hear about their memories of campus and how so many of them were related to a specific place on campus.